How to Get a Google Analytics Certification (& Is It Really Worth It?)

-Google Analytics is well known as the most widely used analytic software on the market, and has been for some time.
+Google Analytics is the most well-known and widely-used analytics software in the industry.

-Many businesses, big and small, use Google Analytics to assess and improve their marketing strategies in order to make the most of their investments.
+However, it can still take time to get familiar with the platform.

-You don’t have to be certified in Google Analytics in order to use the program, however.
+With so many data visualizations and reporting options, it can take you a lot of time to find the best way to use Google Analytics to its full potential.

 The Certification Process